Robert “Brother Cleve” Toomey

 In 1978, he and Chris Maher wrote and recorded the track “Citizen of Babylon,” released locally under the name Cain & Able, and ultimately formed the “psycho-funk” quartet Suade Cowboys, which became one of Boston’s top club acts, appearing at the Paradise Rock Club, Spit, The Rathskellar and other hotspots.

-Fabulous Billygoons, Church of the SubGenius
+Fabulous Billygoons, Church of the SubGenius, Other Bands

 In the late ‘70s, “Brother Cleve” was born on Sports Palace, a freewheeling radio show on Cambridge-based WMBR.
 Toomey would frequently call the show “in character,” inspired by the Laff Records comedians he loved such as Wildman Steve and Redd Foxx.
 The WMBR crew soon morphed into The Fabulous Billygoons, which released several tracks locally (including “The Goons Are Drinking Again”).
 The name stuck, and a short time later Brother Cleve became an even more colorful figure in live appearances and recordings by The Church of the SubGenius.